Museums around Iceland

 East of Iceland

 Going further east all the way to Skriðukluastur, right outside of Egilsstaðir there is the former residence of writer Gunnar Gunnarsson and is now a museum about him and also a residence for artists, writers and scholars.
 At Neskaupsstaður there are a few museums related to the nature and the sea.
 In the museum house there is a maritime museum, a art gallery with paintings of Tryggvi Ólafsson a well known Icelandic artist and a museum of natural history.

 Going further down the east coast to Reyðarfjörður you find the Icelandic wartime museum.
 Still further down the coast at Stöðvarfjörður you find the largest privately owned stone collection.
-The hostess, Petra, has been collecting stones since 1946 and in 1974 she decided to open her home to anyone who wants to look at her collection.
-Now we are almost down in the south and in Suðursveit you find a fairly new museum dedicated to the famous Icelandic writer, Þórbergur Þórðarson.
+The former hostess, Petra, started collecting stones in 1946 and in 1974 she decided to open her home to anyone who wanted to look at her collection.
+In Suðursveit, close to Vagnsstaðir Hostel, you will find a fairly new museum dedicated to the famous Icelandic writer, Þórbergur Þórðarson.
 A must see if you are in the area.

 South of Iceland

 Driving further on the south coast your reach Stokkseyri and Eyrarbakki.
 These are two historic villages because of their importance as trading posts.
-In Eyrarbakki, along with Eyrarbakki Hostel, you find Húsið – the House, which was built in 1776 and is one of the oldest buildings in Iceland.
+In Eyrarbakki, you can find Húsið – the House, which was built in 1776 and is one of the oldest buildings in Iceland.
 There is also a maritime museum and the Árnesinga Folk museum.
-Two village really worth going to.
+The two villages are worth a visit.